yeahglo/osticket-prereqs/README.md

 **Step 8: Install osTicket Files and Set Up Installer**
 - Download osTicket files
 - Open a 2nd file explorer window, navigate to C: > inetpub > wwwroot
-- Drag the upload from osTicket files to wwwroot to copy files over
+- Drag the "Upload" folder from the osTicket files to wwwroot to copy files over
+- Rename the file, from "Upload" to "osTicket"
 - At rhe "vm-osticket" level in the admin for IIS, restart the server from the right sidebar menu again
 - Navigate to Sites > Default > osTicket
 - From the right sidebar, click "Browse *:80"